 The scale of the Syrian crisis

-Our work in Jordan, Lebanon and Syria
+Our work in Jordan and Lebanon

 Campaigning for a political solution to the conflict

 Providing life-saving support to the millions of people affected by this devastating conflict is essential but it is not enough.
 We have been campaigning and advocating for an end to the fighting, and a sustainable and inclusive political solution since the beginning of the crisis.